 Yates Street is within a public right-of-way of approximately 31m in width.
 It is considered a primary commercial street per the DCAP (2011) and a major route in the public transit network.
-Yates runs east-west with vehicle lanes and bicycle lane traffic restricted to the west-bound direction.
+Yates runs east-west with vehicle and bicycle traffic restricted to the west-bound direction.